 The First National flag, also referred to as the "Stars and Bars," was adopted by the Provisional Confederate Congress on March 4, 1861.
-This is the pattern flag that flew over the Capitol at Montgomery, Alabama, where the Provisional Congress met prior to the bombardment of Fort Sumter.
+This is the pattern flag that flew over the capital at Montgomery, Alabama, where the Provisional Congress met prior to the bombardment of Fort Sumter.6

-The date of Alexander Daprement's birth appears to be circa 1832, although there are inconsistencies in birth years found.
-He died in February 1906 and the date of burial was March 1, 1906 in Greenwood Cemetery, City Park Avenue, New Orleans, La, plot 8888.
+Alexander Dapremont's date of birth appears to be circa 1832, although there are inconsistencies in birth years found.
+He died in February 1906 and the date of burial was March 1, 1906, in Greenwood Cemetery, City Park Avenue, New Orleans, Louisiana, plot 8888.
 His wife was Louisa Kearney Dapremont (1850-1942).

 Alex Dapremont was a New Orleans bookseller.
-He is listed in the 1861 New Orleans City Directory as owning a bookstore on Camp Street opposite the Square.
-Per the 1880 Federal census, he was a 48 year-old bookkeeper (bookseller?) whose mother was born in Pennsylvania and his father in Louisiana.
+He is listed in the 1861 New Orleans City Directory as owning a bookstore on Camp Street opposite the square.
+Per the 1880 Federal census, he was a 48-year-old bookkeeper whose mother was born in Pennsylvania and his father in Louisiana.

 Dapremont was also the pre-war captain of the Empire Base Ball Club.
-The Times-Picayune, 13 August 1859, noted that the first "match" game in New Orleans between two different ball clubs was played 12 August 1859, between the Empire and Louisiana Base Ball Clubs and won by Empire.
+The August 13, 1859, Times-Picayune noted that the first "match" game in New Orleans between two different ball clubs was played August 12, 1859, between the Empire and Louisiana Base Ball Clubs and won by Empire.